Charlesetc/almond/readme.md

 end
 ```

-You've probably gotten by now that Hazelnut dynamically typed (and still compiles to Go),
-Hazelnut by default returns the last line in a block.
+You've probably gotten by now that Hazelnut is dynamically typed (and still compiles to Go), Hazelnut by default returns the last line in a block.

 ## That's it!